Monthly Archives: April 2012

 Baking Soda (aluminum free): Baking soda is a powerful detoxifier for radiation poisoning.
 It is occasionally used intravenously during chemotherapy and radiation treatments for that reason.
 The US Army recommends its use internally to help remove radioactive ions from the kidneys following exposure to radioactive materials.
 Baking soda is a very alkalizing product, so soaking in a bath containing it can help alkalize an overly acidic body system.
 It is also helpful for reversing the toxicity of radiation absorbed from cell phones, pad devices, computers, microwaves, televisions, x-rays and other medical scans, etc. On a very timely note, adding aluminum-free baking soda to a detox bath at least once a week may be helpful for protecting against potential damage from any radioactive exposure we’ve had from Fukoshima.
 (Opinions vary widely about the true amount of exposure we’ve received, but the fact remains we have been exposed.
 This is a simple addition to a bath with no negative side effects, so why not?)
 Baking soda also softens the skin.
 Using it with 1/2 cup of Jojoba oil makes a wonderfully moisturizing bath.

 PLEASE make sure the baking soda you are using is aluminum-free.
 Many people do not realize the flow agents added to Baking Soda often contain high amounts of heavy metals.
 Soaking in a bath containing high amounts of a heavy metal could be damaging to your auto-immune and neurological systems.
 You can purchase four pounds of aluminum-free baking soda very reasonably on Amazon: Aluminum-Free Baking Soda.
 Dose: Start with 2 cups per bath, gradually working up to 1 pound per bath if you fear your exposure to radiation has been high.
 Bathing in higher doses of baking soda is especially helpful for anyone working in a medical setting who is exposed even indirectly to high amounts of radiation.
 Baking soda can be mixed with any of the other detoxification ingredients listed in this post, but be aware it will bubble furiously if combined with organic Apple Cider Vinegar.
-I recommend adding the baking soda at the beginning of running the bath, and adding the Apple Cider Vinegar late in the process.
+I recommend adding the baking soda at the beginning of running the bath, and adding the Apple Cider Vinegar once the tub is almost filled.

 Organic Apple Cider Vinegar: Organic Apple Cider Vinegar is high in vitamins and minerals which are absorbed through the skin while bathing.
 Apple Cider Vinegar baths are known to be highly anti-inflammatory and are known to help the body eliminate excess uric acid.
 For this reason, baths containing Apple Cider Vinegar are especially nice for anyone dealing with arthritic conditions or gout.
 Apple Cider Vinegar is also known to help the body eliminate excess mucous.
 My brother-in-law’s father swears that taking an Apple Cider Vinegar bath will help stop a cold dead in its tracks.
 The aroma will not linger on your skin, but some people rinse off in the shower after taking a bath containing it.
 I purchase it by the gallon and try to always have a gallon sitting on the edge of the tub.
 I actually have a large decorative basket sitting on the edge of my tub that I keep filled with detoxification ingredients, essential oils, moisturizing oils, etc. I use Bragg’s Organic Apple Cider Vinegar.
 (Click the link to view it and purchase.)
 Dose: Add one to two cups per bath.
 Apple Cider Vinegar can be mixed with any of the detoxification ingredients mentioned in this post, but be aware it will bubble vigorously if combined with baking soda.